marcgg/marcgg.github.com/_posts/2013-11-12-peak-productivity.md

 many emails are sent is micromanagement, checking a detail that is irelevant unless your job description is to write and send as many emails as possible.

-Some features in Peak encourages micromanagement even if the automated tweet when sharing from their website says otherwise.
+Some features in Peak encourage micromanagement even if the automated tweet when sharing from their website says otherwise.

 <div style="text-align: center"><img src="/assets/blog/micro.png" /></div>

-To me it feels that the solution here would be to stop micromanaging alltogether and not provide an app to make it easier!
-If, as a manager, I have the need to interupt my team every hours to know what they are doing, I must be doing something wrong.
+To me it feels that the solution here would be to stop micromanaging altogether and not provide an app to make it easier!
+If, as a manager, I have the need to interrupt my team every hours to know what they are doing, I must be doing something wrong.

 There are no perfect solution for this and it's a really hard subject.